StuartsProjects/Devices/Mini Tracker Board for LoRa/Description.md

 ### Mini Tracker Board for LoRa

 This is a board that will enable you to build a small and light LoRa based GPS tracker.
-LoRa trackers are capable of sending GPS co-ordinates over great distances.
+LoRa based trackers are capable of sending GPS co-ordinates over great distances.
 The current record for receiving signals line of sight is 832km from a high altitude balloon, see **[here](https://www.thethingsnetwork.org/article/lorawan-world-record-broken-twice-in-single-experiment-1)**.

-This is a board only, the DRF1278 and Quectel GPS are not supplied.
+This is a board only, the DRF1278 and Quectel GPS and other components are not supplied.

 There is a 5 pin connector fitted for programming the board as an Arduino device in the normal way via a USB to Serial adapter.
 There is also a 3 pin connector that will allow the tracker to be powered from the 5V servo supply usually found in drones and other radio controlled models.